Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/cp-outage-handling.md

 Starting in version 3.2, {{site.base_gateway}} can be configured to support configuring new data planes in the event of a control plane outage.
 This feature works by designating a backup node and allowing it read/write access to a data store.
 This backup node will automatically push valid {{site.base_gateway}} configurations to the data store.
 In the event of a control plane outage when a new node is created, it will pull the latest {{site.base_gateway}} configuration from the data store, configure itself, and start proxying requests.

-This option is only recommended for customers who are have to adhere to strict availability SLAs, because it requires a larger maintenance load.
+This option is only recommended for customers who have to adhere to strict availability SLAs, because it requires a larger maintenance load.

 {% navtabs %}
 {% navtab Amazon S3 %}